GibboSan/Spotify_Tracks-genre_analysis_and_prediction/README.md

 with different approaches.
 Finally we will evaluate the performance of our models and make a comparison between them.
 We will use evaluation metrics such as accuracy, precision, recall and F1 score.

+The files reported here include:
+- the R-markdown
-The files reported here include the R-markdown and the pdf of the final report.
+- the pdf of the final report.

+The following project was done together with [@filippo2206](https://github.com/filippo2206)